nvi-inc/fs-vgos/fs-vgos.md

 not make the offset small enough, restart the RDBE, see [Setup of RDBEs from a cold start] in the appendix.

-> For the old server, you will need to restart the RDBE, see
+> For the old server if the PPS offset is too large, you will need to
-> [Setup of RDBEs from a cold start] in the appendix.
+> restart the RDBE to re-sync, see [Setup of RDBEs from a cold start]
+> in the appendix.

-**If the displayed VDIF epochs are not the same,** use the `';'` command for each RDBE to set the epoch to the nominal one.
+**If the displayed VDIF epochs are not the same,** use the '`;`' command for each RDBE to set the epoch to the nominal one.

 > For the old server, the only way to verify this is to note that the
 > Mark 6 will not record a test scan when you make one (but there